afiodorov/afiodorov.github.io/_posts/2015-04-03-github-collaboration.md

 hopefully include it in our project.

 Now, none of the above is necessary for people who use Github instead.
-Each user on Gihub can "copy" any project hosted on Github, by pressing the "Fork"
+Each user on Gihub can "copy" any project hosted on Github by pressing the "Fork"
 button:

 ![Fork](https://help.github.com/assets/images/help/repository/fork_button.jpg)